sss999527/ropo-for-BC_MDA/README.md

 │   │	runs
 ...
 ```
+Note that the `dataset` folder is different from the `datasets` folder, one for the dataset and the other for the network model.

 ### Unsupervised Multi-source-free Domain Adaptation
 The configuration files are located in the `./config` directory, where you will find four `.yaml`-formatted config files.
 To execute unsupervised multi-source decentralized domain adaptation on a particular dataset, such as painting in DomainNet, utilize the following commands.